terminail/autodroid/architecture.md

    - Provides USB and network ADB support
    - Monitors device status

-### Service Interactions
+### Service Interactions (Appium-Free)

-- The `automation-core` service communicates with `appium-server` to execute UI automation commands
+- The `automation-core` service directly communicates with devices via ADB commands
 - The `device-manager` service handles device discovery and management using mDNS
-- All services work together to provide a complete automation solution
+- All services work together to provide a complete automation solution without Appium
 - Volumes are used to persist workflows and reports outside containers
+- **Direct ADB execution** - no Appium server intermediary required

 ## 3. QR Code Connection Architecture